Read it in 12 Mins

-ITIL was first developed in the late '80s by the Central Computing and Telecommunications Agency in Great Britain to achieve better quality at lower costs for improving their IT infrastructure.
-In its latest version, ITIL4, supports traditional IT services management along with transformative technologies like robotic automation, cloud computing, and AI.
+ITIL was first developed in the late '80s by the Central Computing and Telecommunications Agency in Great Britain to improve quality at lower costs and improve their IT infrastructure.
+In its latest version, ITIL4 supports traditional IT services management along with transformative technologies like robotic automation, cloud computing, and AI.
 ITIL follows the standard for ISO 20000 and is currently one of the most accepted Service Management frameworks in the global market.
-ITIL works on the central idea of continual improvement of services, and works with leading project management methodologies and frameworks such as DevOps, Lean, Agile, PRINCE2®, and AgileSHIFT®.
+ITIL works on the central idea of continual improvement of services and works with leading project management methodologies and frameworks such as DevOps, Lean, Agile, PRINCE2®, and AgileSHIFT®.

 As business systems get increasingly complex, information technology plays a critical role in ensuring the smooth day-to-day functioning of present-day systems.
-IT is virtually the backbone of business operations and delivery.
+It is virtually the backbone of business operations and delivery.
 Over the years, several frameworks have been explored to manage this complexity.
-One such framework of best practices in the IT domain we come to know is ITIL or ITIL standards.
-The acronym stands for Information Technology Infrastructure Library.
-It is a framework that any business can adopt for its internal IT services, ensuring efficient and predictable IT services delivery.
+ITIL (Information Technology Infrastructure Library) standards or ITIL standards are one such framework of best practices in the IT domain.
+It is a framework that any business can adopt for its internal IT services, ensuring efficient and predictable IT service delivery.
 Holding an ITIL certification also opens up your IT career path for assured success.
-You can opt for an ITIL foundation certification course or IT service management certification to boost your career in this field.
+You can opt for an ITIL Foundation Certification course or IT Service Management certification to boost your career in this field.

 ITIL is formally described on its official website as "an adaptable framework for managing services within the digital era.
-It helps optimize digital technologies to co-create value with consumers, drive business strategy, and embrace digital transformation".
+To know more about ITIL standards, CMBD, and ITIL learning paths, read the blog.

 ITIL sees IT services as a part of the core business rather than a separate silo in its present form.
 It sees a business as a system of multiple sets of related components and activities that enable value creation.
 It calls this value system the ITIL Service Value System (SVS), involving 34 practices.
-Every business's value system is capable of interfacing with the value system of other businesses generating value for the businesses and their customers.
+Every business's value system can interfacing with other businesses' value system, generating value for the businesses and their customers.

 The 34 practices in ITIL are grouped into three major categories: